 Members practice using the company’s financial tools for their own future business idea.

 WRAP UP & LOOK FORWARD

-Meetings nineteen & twenty of the JA Company Program are dedicated to helping students look toward the future and decide if their company is something they might want to pursue after the end of the formal program.
+Meetings fifteen & sixteen of the JA Company Program are dedicated to helping students look toward the future and decide if their company is something they might want to pursue after the end of the formal program.
 Because at Junior Achievement, we believe that each student’s Company Program end may actually be the beginning of something.